LukasWoodtli/WebPage/pelican/content/object_databases.md

     - segment
     - cluster
     - ...
-- Persistence is orthogonal to the type of an object (datatype orthogonality)
+- Persistence is orthogonal to the type of an object (data-type orthogonality)

 ## Transactions